credativ/plutono/docs/sources/permissions/organization_roles.md

 +++
 title = "Organization roles"
-description = "Grafana organization roles guide " keywords = ["grafana", "configuration", "documentation", "organization", "roles", "permissions"] weight = 100
+description = "Plutono organization roles guide " keywords = ["plutono", "configuration", "documentation", "organization", "roles", "permissions"] weight = 100
 +++

 # Organization roles

 Users can belong to one or more organizations.
 A user's organization membership is tied to a role that defines what the user is allowed to do in that organization.
-Grafana supports multiple _organizations_ in order to support a wide variety of deployment models, including using a single Grafana instance to provide service to multiple potentially untrusted organizations.
+Plutono supports multiple _organizations_ in order to support a wide variety of deployment models, including using a single Plutono instance to provide service to multiple potentially untrusted organizations.

-In most cases, Grafana is deployed with a single organization.
+In most cases, Plutono is deployed with a single organization.

 Each organization can have one or more data sources.